 All district issued laptops are networked throughout the school campus.
 Each faculty member has a laptop computer.
-All staff members have e-mail addresses which are listed in the front of the handbook for easy reference.
-To ensure an optimal learning environment for all students, the following process will be used:
+To ensure an optimal learning environment for all students, the following process will be used when computer damage occurs:

 - First Occurrence computer is serviced and returned as soon as possible - Second Occurrence computer is serviced and returned as soon as possible; the student will also meet to discuss the matter with the building principals, and parent contact will follow - Third Occurrence computer is serviced and returned as soon as possible, pending receipt of additional \$25 fee from parent/guardian - Fourth and Subsequent Occurrences building principals will determine consequences, including but not limited to additional service fees and/or loss of device privileges